 The harvest of Atlantic menhaden and striped bass is likely to have effects on other species such as bluefish and weakfish that are preyed upon by striped bass and/or compete with them for prey.
 Bluefish was below the target across all Atlantic menhaden and striped bass F combinations, suggesting (as with striped bass) that bluefish F needs to be reduced in order to reach their target (Figure 145).
 Higher F rates on striped bass led to higher biomass of bluefish as a result of reduced predation and competition (striped bass prey on juvenile bluefish and also have diet overlap with bluefish).
 With striped bass fished out of the system, Atlantic menhaden harvest has very little effect on bluefish biomass.
-In contrast, when striped bass F is reduced striped bass F and high Atlantic menhaden F. This highlights an important prediction by the model - that effects of Atlantic menhaden harvest on predators are only likely to be observed when predator biomasses are high and there is more competition for food.
+In contrast, when striped bass F is reduced, biomass of bluefish declines, with the lowest biomass predicted in scenarios with both reduced striped bass F and high Atlantic menhaden F. This highlights an important prediction by the model - that effects of Atlantic menhaden harvest on predators are only likely to be observed when predator biomasses are high and there is more competition for food.